jcamp/webpage-logger/README.md

 # webpage-logger
 Log basic details of a visitor to a website

-A website logger that logs every visit to a webpage, including the date, time, webpage URL, and IP address of the visitor.
+A **website logger** that logs every visit to a webpage, including the date, time, webpage URL, and IP address of the visitor.
+Useful for errors and capturing statistics.

 ## Logger - log web page activity to a log file (csv file) on the server